DNR restarts effort to set bacteria standards in groundwater - NewsBreak

 DNR restarts effort to set bacteria standards in groundwater

-The Wisconsin State Journal reports that the board on Wednesday authorized a public hearing and comment period on a new rule-making process to set groundwater standards for E. coli bacteria.
+The Wisconsin State Journal reported that the board on Wednesday authorized a public hearing and comment period on a new rule-making process to set groundwater standards for E. coli bacteria.

 Comments / 0